 The throughput run chart shows the actual throughput on a daily/weekly/monthly basis.
 It is a way to display the total throughput of the team and present throughput data to stakeholders.
 It is very useful when the chart displays the average throughput for the time period in order to compare actual throughput to average throughput on a day to day basis.

-Throughput histograms visualise frequency distribution of your throughput data.
-This allows you to see the skew of the data, the width of its spread, the median/mean/mode values and how all of these change over time.
+Throughput histograms visualize the frequency distribution of your throughput data.
+This allows you to see the skew of the data, the width of its spread, the median/mean/mode values, and how all of these change over time.
 The vertical percentile lines show the probability of repeating a certain throughput based on the performance of your team in the past.

 Evaluating team performance with throughput

 The throughput histogram allows you to make quick assessments of team performance.
 The throughput for the team can be easily evaluated by the median number of tasks that were completed per unit of time (day, week, month).
 Over time, you can identify trends in your team’s task delivery – ideally, the throughput should increase or stay at similar levels.